Ethiopian Civil War: Casualties and impacts

-The Ethiopian Civil War left at least 1.4 million people dead, with 1 million related to famine and the remainder from violence and conflicts, which was one third of the population.
+The Ethiopian Civil War left at least 1.4 million people dead, with 1 million casualties being related to famine and the remainder from violence and conflicts, which was one third of the population.
 It also had impacts on land and agriculture: the former feudal system under which peasants would lose up to 75% of their production to landlords was reversed by the implementation of nationalized reforms.
 Total forest cover in Wollo Province was approximately 2.2% of the total area in 1980, and in Tigray 0.5%, roughly 50% decline since 1960.
 Soil erosion could halt grain production by 120,000 tons per year in Wollo Province.

 During the first six years, food production also increased by 6%.
 Crop production declined by 12.2% per year from 1982 to 1984.
 With the 1983–1985 famine, ten million people were affected five times of the 1973 drought.